madalenapmelo/hello-world/README.md

 # hello-world
-This is a repository for me to try out Github.
+This is a repository for me to try out and better understand how everything works and how users usually flow through Github.